 Wade through a Sea of Blue in the Great Cemetery

 Spring’s first flush spreads across Riga’s Great Cemetery, where thousands of tiny blue flowers carpet the ground between gravestones.
 Internet research tells me these early spring flowers are Siberian Squill, which thrive in places with a cold winter.
 Latvia certainly fits that bill!
 The cemetery itself is a vast park dotted with the crumbling remains of 18th and 19th century tombs which survived the bulldozers of the Soviet era.
 In the morning and afternoon hours, you’ll find lots of locals wandering through the park, pushing baby strollers and walking dogs.
 But the piles of empty vodka bottles inside some of the crypts tell me this spot is best avoided after nightfall.
 To reach the Great Cemetery, take tram 11 which runs along trendy Miera iela.
-(Don’t miss Rocket Bean Roastery while you’re in the neighborhood.)
+(Don’t miss Rocket Bean Roastery while you’re in the area.)

 Go Cherry Blossom Peeping in Uzvaras Park